Greg-T8/LearningDotNet/Books/price_development_fundamentals/notes.md

 WriteLine("Hello, World!");
 ```

 To disable implicitly imported namespaces, set the `ImplicitUsings` property to `disable` in the `.csproj` file.
+You might choose to do this if you want to create a single file with all the `global using` statements.
+Author's recommendation is to keep it enabled and to change what is included in the auto-generated class file in the `obj` folder.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">